Dad

 This results in the following 4 categories:

-• tutorials: acquiring, action: you follow lesson steps to gain introductory knowledge
+• tutorials: acquiring, action: you learn the basics by following lesson steps

-• explanations: acquiring, cognition: you read to gain in-depth context
+• explanations: acquiring, cognition: you gain understanding by reading in-depth context

-• how-to-guides: applying, action: you follow process-specific steps to achieve some goal
+• how-to-guides: applying, action: you carry out goal-oriented actions by following process-specific steps

-• reference: applying, cognition: you read to access context-free details
+• reference: applying, cognition: you access goal-oriented information by reading context-free details

-It is: how does the Diataxis split interact with LLMs, and the related human viewpoint criterion?
+It gets interesting when you start thinking about this question: how does the Diataxis split interact with LLMs, and the related human viewpoint criterion?

 so is diataxis the only way i should think about docs?

-No. Documentation is ultimately about using writing to convey information.
-The conceptual world of writing prose is … large … no one model will capture all of that complexity.
-We shouldn’t expect Diataxis to have all the answers.
+No. Documentation is ultimately about using permanent meda to convey information.
+The degrees of freedom involved are unfathomably complex.
+We should be humble in the face of this complexity: we shouldn’t expect Diataxis to have all the answers.

-Understanding some area of knowledge isn’t a binary yes-or-no thing.
-Some of us get the whole lot, some of us have a more patchy understanding.
-But any “how-to guide” in the Diataxis franework should assume that the reader already understands all the relevant concepts involved in carrying it out.
+Whether we understand some area of knowledge isn’t a binary yes-or-no thing, right?
+We might get the whole lot, but it’s more likely we’re patchy – we get almost all in some areas, very little in others.
+But a Diataxis “how-to guide” assumes that the reader already understands all the relevant concepts involved in carrying it out.

 Makes sense, right?